iris-p/UD_for_SJE/test_corpus/README.md

 # Test corpus for Pite Sámi syntactic analysers

-The test set contains 150 sentences from 4 recordings: pit080708b, pit080924, pit100404, sje20150329b
+The test set contains 150 sentences from 4 recordings (used with permission): pit080708b, pit080924, pit100404, sje20150329b

 Source of recordings: